HilbertCurve/sebedo-paint/log.md

 Some time recently, I decided to try my hand at LWJGL and OpenGL, and I split this log into another branch attached to that project.
 While I don't intend to remove that project, I think I should experiment with Java2D before going into that kind of low-level stuff.
 First thing to do: get Java2D working.

 Easier than expected.
 Turns out it's just a part of java awt.
 Tonight, all I could get done was drawing a line with the mouse interactively (which considering the small amount of stuff I've done in the past few weeks over several libraries, I'm impressed), and next I intend to add some more painting functionalities like free-flow curves and lines.
 I'll pick up tomorrow.

+I guess I did.
+Today we had a project in computer science class today, so I couldn't work on this then.
+However, I finished that project rather quickly; it was supposed to last a week long, so now I get plenty of time to work on this.
+I got free-flow curves to work, I just need to fix a small bug with it.

+#### Close: 12/4/21 22:11